Fully Hosted Small Group Tour

 En route, travel through the scenic Anzob Pass, a winding mountain route that offers breathtaking views and an unforgettable glimpse into the rugged beauty of Tajikistan’s highlands.

-Continue onward to Khujand, where upon arrival you’ll check in to your hotel and enjoy an evening at leisure, preparing to explore the city's fascinating historical and cultural treasures tomorrow.
+Continue onward to Khujand.
+Join your host for a walk through the nearby boulevards or along the Syr Darya River.
+You may prefer an evening at leisure, preparing to explore the city's fascinating historical and cultural treasures tomorrow.

 DAY 11: KHUJAND - TASHKENT